crisslavik/xStage/docs/BEST_MATERIAL_PRACTICES.md

 ```

 This will:
-- ✅ Use XMaterial if MaterialX available
+- ✅ Use MaterialX Standard Surface if MaterialX available
 - ✅ Fallback to UsdPreviewSurface if not
 - ✅ Extract materials from source
 - ✅ Create proper material bindings